beveragecashcoin/BeverageCashCoin/README.md

 # Beverage Cash Coin (BCCT) repository

 ## Dependencies
-Node.js is required to run any of the following commands.
-Node.js and npm can be downloaded here: https://nodejs.org/
+Node.js and Python 2.7 are required to run any of the following commands.
+Node.js and npm can be downloaded here: https://nodejs.org/ Pyhton can be downloaded here: https://python.org/

 To install dependencies for development and deployment, from the project directory run:
 ```